-Complicated Dislocation.-(Lejars.)
-Employ general anesthesia.
-Only the most carefully regulated maneuvers will succeed.
+Only the most carefully regulated manœuvres will succeed.
 Do not attempt the reduction unless the various steps are clearly in mind.

 - (1) Make traction on the digit in the direction of its axis until it is as long as normal. - (2) Seizing the thumb between forefinger and thumb in such manner that your thumb presses on the dorsal surface of the dislocated joint, bend it backward until it stands perpendicular to the metacarpal, or even further.
-The object is to put the thumb in the position of uncomplicated dislocation, and thus disengage the sesamoid bone. - (3) Still holding it at that angle, push the base of the phalanx forward. - (4) Having pushed the phalanx as far forward as possible in this manner, begin suddenly to flex it, in the meantime keeping the last phalanx extended and do not cease to push forward while flexing.
+The object is to put the thumb in the position of uncomplicated dislocation and thus disengage the sesamoid bone.